-Stop for a moment and study the color of the green tile in the niche just above the range in this country-style kitchen.
+Stop for a moment and study the color of the green tile in the niche just above the range in this timeless farmhouse kitchen.
 Then re-imagine neutral-color tile.
 Blah!
-I’d never have given it a second look!
-That’s because tile can be the most powerful factor in a kitchen, with more impact than paint.
+That’s because tile can be the most powerful factor in a kitchen with more impact than paint.
 Wherever it’s used, tile adds the proverbial triple play – color, texture and pattern.

-Predominately, this is a Tuscan yellow kitchen – cabinets and walls are sunflower and the floor blends in.
-The tall pantry cabinet painted pale orange offers a hint of New England Shaker kitchen style.
+Predominately, the kitchen is Tuscan yellow – cabinets and walls are sunflower and the floor blends in.
+The tall pantry cabinet painted pale orange offers a hint of Shaker kitchen style we also saw in the Dove Gray Shaker Kitchen.
 Abundant natural light keeps it bright.
-So by choosing tile as dark as this pine-green Arts & Crafts style crackle in the recessed space that hugs the Wolf dual-fuel range, the eye automatically goes there.
+So the eye automatically is drawn to tile as dark as these pine-green Arts & Crafts crackle squares in the recessed space that hugs the Wolf dual-fuel range.

-Animal-theme accent relief tiles in a deep-green field spark the woodsy theme.
+Animal-theme relief tiles placed at intervals in the deep-green field spark a woodland theme.
 While I don’t have the exact source for the tile, it’s similar to revival styles that can be found in collections by Mission Tile West, and North Country Tile in Vermont, home base to the architects, Smith and Vansant.

-The niche has some great features and we have some juicy details.
-A simple arch defines the top of the space.
-The range is recessed so that all the cooking vapors and splatter are trapped and funneled up into the center baffle.
-And because there are lengths of counter on each side, there is space to build in proper lighting over those workspaces.
+The arched niche has some great features, beginning with task lighting and a concealed vent hood.
+The range is recessed so that all the cooking vapors and splatter are trapped and funneled up and out of the kitchen.
 The niche ceiling is also tiled, which makes for easy cleaning.